apache/mxnet/docs/get_started/index.md

 &nbsp;

-**Extensive Library of Reference Examples** – Build on sample tutorials (with code), such as image classification, language modeling, neural Art, and Speech speech recognition, and more.
+**Extensive Library of Reference Examples** – Build on sample tutorials (with code), such as image classification, language modeling, neural art, and speech recognition, and more.

 &nbsp;